 There’s been some debate for a little while now about the possibilities of using free social networks for purposes of managing internal communications and activities.

 So, the question is Enterprise Social Networking, OR having a custom-built tool for this purpose?

 With that in mind, it might be handy to provide a quick and easy snapshot of the pros and cons of this idea, especially as ESN becomes essentials for businesses these days.

-So, first of all, let’s start with the pros of using Facebook Groups to manage internal company communications (these are a little more obvious than the cons):
+So, first of all, let’s start with the pros of using Facebook Groups to manage internal company communications:

 Right, now onto some of the problems with using Facebook Groups for ESN: